FAQ’S

 -

-You may log into your account to modify or reschedule your appointment at any time up to 12 hours before your scheduled visit.
-Changes made within the 12 hours of your appointment will require a new deposit.
+You may log into your account to modify or reschedule your appointment at any time up to 24 hours before your scheduled visit.

 -